-3.23 3.17 Stalking 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.24 3.18 Unauthorized Use of Instructional Technology 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.25 3.19 Major Dispute or Altercation 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.26 3.03 Simple Assault Upon School Employee or Agent 10 days of OSS and refer the student for consideration of placement at an alternative school 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.27 3.21 Bullying/ Cyber Bullying 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.28 3.25 Harassment 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion
+RCSA Code DCPS Code(s) Major Offenses - Level III 1st Occurence 2nd Occurence 3.23 3.17 Stalking 5 days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.24 3.18 Unauthorized use of Instructional Technology 5 days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.25 3.19 Major Dispute or Altercation 5 days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.26 3.03 Simple Assult Upon a School Employee or Agent 10 days of OSS and refer the student for consideration of placement at an alternative school.
+10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.27 3.21 Bullying/Cyber Bullying 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.

-3.29 3.24 Teen Dating Violence or Abuse 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.30 3.09 Gross Insubordinati on/ Blatant Defiance 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.31 3.13 Illegal Organizations 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.32 3.08, 2.02, 2.03 Smoking and Other Use of Tobacco Products 5 days OSS; Night- time Substance Abuse Class 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion 3.33 See all Level 3 Codes Other Serious Misconduct 5 days OSS 10 days OSS and Principal may at his/her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion
+RCSA Code DCPS Code(s) Major Offenses - Level III 1st Occurence 2nd Occurence 3.28 3.25 Harassment 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.29 3.24 Teen Dating Violence or Abuse 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.30 3.09 Gross Insubordination /Blatant Defiance 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.31 3.13 Illegal Orgnaizations 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.32 3.08 2.02 2.03 Smoking and Other Use of Tobacco Products 5 Days OSS; Night- time substance abuse class.
+10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.
+3.33 See all Level 3 Codes Other Serious Misconduct 5 Days OSS 10 days OSS and principal may at his/ her discretion, refer the student to DCSB Hearing office for alternative school placement and/or expulsion.